anocaj/coding-fluency/daily_practice/2025-12-23/reflection.md

 ## Struggles & Challenges 🤔

 ### Conceptual Difficulties
-- [What parts of the problem were confusing?]
+- could have though of propagating the filesize earlier
-- [Which algorithmic concepts were challenging?]
-- [Any misunderstandings about the problem requirements?]
+- passing defaults to Node was bad since it would reference the same to all Nodes. meaning all nodes would have the same children i.e.

 ### Implementation Issues
+- string split(), removeprefix, startswith, strip, had to look them up. split(maxSplit=1)
 - [What bugs or errors did you encounter?]
+  - didnt think of recursive filessizes from the beginning.
 - [Which parts of the code were difficult to write?]
 - [Any syntax or language-specific issues?]